 I developed ShortStories as an entry to the Google IO 2017 Experiments Challenge.
 I was a runner-up winner and the app is featured on Android Experiments.
 ShortStories provides a platform to play text-based games using the various elements of the Android System UI (Notifications, App Shortcuts and Dialogs).
 The app was inspired by CYOA (Choose Your Own Adventure) books and other forms of interactive fiction.
 The source code can be found on GitHub.

-I presented on "Using Material Tools & Components to design & build a real Android app" at droidcon Kenya 2018 and DevFest South Africa 2018.
-The video of my presentation can be found on YouTube.
+▪️ "Using Material Tools & Components to design & build a real Android app" at droidcon Kenya 2018 and GDG DevFest South Africa 2018 (YouTube, Speaker Deck)

-I presented on "Incorporating Material Theming into Custom Views" at mDevCamp 2019 and droidcon Berlin 2019.
-The video of my presentation can be found on SlidesLive and Droidcon.
+▪️ "Incorporating Material Theming into Custom Views" at mDevCamp 2019 and droidcon Berlin 2019 (SlidesLive, Droidcon, Speaker Deck)

-I aim to occasionally write posts on Android topics I have learnt and am interested in.
+I write posts on Android topics I have learnt and am interested in.
 You can find these over on Medium, some of which have been featured in Android Weekly.

 I obtained a BSc in Computer Science (co-majoring in Computer Engineering) from the University of Cape Town in 2015.
 I code in Kotlin (and Java, when I have to) on a daily basis and strive to keep up to date with latest Android libraries and best practices.
 I'm also proficient with design tools such as Sketch and Figma.